 In breaking neighborhood character into its component parts, we tried for a top 10 list.
-But actually we agree on 13 principles of neighborhood character, which is a baker's dozen or lagniappe as they would say in Cajun country.
-We divided these components into two groups: architectural aspects of character, which obviously are difficult for a neighborhood or community to remedy once a "built-out" status has been reached, and another group of elements that can be changed for the better with reasonable investments of money and effort.
+But actually we agree on 13 principles of neighborhood character, a baker's dozen or lagniappe as they would say in Cajun country.
+We divided these components into two groups: architectural aspects of character, which obviously are difficult for a neighborhood or community to remedy once a "built-out" status has been reached, and another group of elements that can be improved with reasonable investments of money and effort.

 1. A pleasing degree of consistency in urban design and architectural character strikes a balance between repetition and monotony in design elements on a block or in a district.

-By design element, we mean general building heights, mass (an architectural term that is similar in meaning to volume in math), setbacks, architectural period, materials, and patterns of doors, windows, rooflines, and building ornamentation.
+By design element, we mean general building heights, mass (an architectural term that is similar in meaning to volume in math), setbacks from the street or property line, architectural period, materials, and patterns of doors, windows, rooflines, and building ornamentation.

 If your area shows a high degree of consistency, but homeowners are starting to make modifications, the neighborhood may be a candidate for some city-enforced design guidelines.
 This option should be considered in handsome districts, whether modest or opulent.

 2. Layers of complexity amplify and enhance character.
 When it looks as though every building in town was built in exactly the same year, that is usually not a good thing.